BP shuts down Norwegian oil field after leak

 Energy companies have also sped up their reporting and firms generally provide information relatively quickly.

-Italian oil firm Eni (ENI.MI), one of the top operators off Norway, reported within hours recently that one of its drilling right tilted dangerously in the Arctic Barents sea, triggering emergency preparations.
+Italian oil firm Eni, one of the top operators off Norway, reported within hours recently that one of its drilling right tilted dangerously in the Arctic Barents sea, triggering emergency preparations.

 BP, which is disputing charges related to the Macondo spill, was accused by the U.S. Justice Department of gross negligence and willful misconduct, a position that could lead to nearly $21 billion in civil damages if a federal judge agrees.

-BP shares were underperforming the market on Tuesday, with the stock trading down 2.8 percent at 1910 GMT, trailing the S&P oil and gas index .SXEP, which fell 1.2 percent.
+BP shares were underperforming the market on Tuesday, with the stock trading down 2.8 percent at 1910 GMT, trailing the S&P oil and gas index, which fell 1.2 percent.

 (Reporting by Balazs Koranyi, Editing by William Hardy and Sofina Mirza-Reid)